Minajab/AppliedAI_EmotionDetection/README.md

     4. There are two lines that require manual changes.
 First, in the main function, modify the "input_directory" to point to the data folder, which contains four subfolders with images representing four emotional classes.
 Second, in the "deleting_background" function, update the directory of the CascadeClassifier to the directory of the file "haarcascade_frontalface_alt.xml."

     5. Ultimately, the data file will contain the cleared data, as the processed and cleaned images have been overwritten in their original directories.
-- List dependencies or libraries required for data cleaning.

 ## Visualization